NHSDigital/nhs-login-help-centre/README.md

 ### Hub pages

-These pages are nested version of the main hub used for navigation They require the following keys and no content:
+These pages are nested version of the main hub used for navigation.
+They require the following keys and no content to set up the hub pages, the keys can be found in the index files for each hub:

 - `title`: Page title
 - `subtitle`: A description of the Hub